DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-visibility.md

 # React Grid - Controlling Column Visibility

-The Grid component has builtin powers for an end-user to control which columns should be displayed.
-This ability is achieved by a combination of the [TableColumnVisibility](../reference/table-column-visibility.md) Grid plugin and the [ColumnChooser](../reference/column-chooser.md) component.
+The Grid component with the [TableColumnVisibility](../reference/table-column-visibility.md) plugin provides a capability to hide existing columns in the table view.
+You can also use the [ColumnChooser](../reference/column-chooser.md) component to enable a user to show or hide columns at runtime.

+## Related Components and Plugins

+- The Grid plugin's [TableColumnVisibility](../reference/table-column-visibility.md) plugin manages the columns visibility.
+- The [ColumnChooser](../reference/column-chooser.md) component provides the UI for column visibility management.

 ## Basic configuration

-### Preparations

-To enable end-user control on the visible Grid columns it is required to complete the following steps.
-First of all define a property to hold names of the hidden columns in the state of your application (`hiddenColumns` is used for this purpose in the demo below).
-Add the Grid component and configure it according to your requirements.
+The steps required to enable a user to hide or show columns at runtime are described below.

-### HiddenTableColumn configuration
+### Configuring HiddenTableColumn plugin

-The [TableColumnVisibility](../reference/table-column-visibility.md) plugin is required to enable columns hiding.
-Add it to your Grid.
-Then pass the array of names of the columns to be hidden which is stored in the state of your application to the plugin's `hiddenColumns` property.
+Add the [TableColumnVisibility](../reference/table-column-visibility.md) plugin to the Grid.
+Assign an application's state variable holding hidden column names to the plugin's `hiddenColumns` property.
+In this case, the grid rerenders columns once the `hiddenColumns` state has been changed.

 ### Adding ColumnChooser

-Add the ColumnChooser component to the layout of your application.
-Then provide both columns and names of hidden columns to the ColumnChooser:
+Add the ColumnChooser component to your application.
+Pass the information about all existing columns to ColumnChooser assigning the columns configuration array to the ColumnChooser's `columns` property.
+Finally, assign the applicatin's `hiddenColumns` state variable to the `hiddenColumns` property.
-- pass the same columns available to your Grid to the ColumnChooser `columns` property;
-- pass the array of hidden columns from your application state to the `hiddenColumns` property.

-Now both Grid and ColumnChooser are configured to display the same state of visible columns.

-### Handling Column Toggling
+### Handling Column Visibility Changes

-The only thing left is to allow applying changes to the state of column visibility.
-To achieve this use the `onHiddenColumnsChange` property of the ColumnChooser which accepts a function to handle the change of the hidden column names array.
-The typical example of this handler is shown below.
+Assign a function that updates the `hiddenColumns` state variable to the ColumnChooser's `onHiddenColumnsChange` property to update the state once a user checks or unchecks a column item.

 ```js
 this.hiddenColumnsChangeHandler = (hiddenColumns) => {